swat-model/swat-model.github.io/docs/collaborating.md

-# Collaborating Within a the SWAT-Github Organization
+# Collaborating Within the SWAT-Github Organization

 ---